dettogatto/elementor-super-cat/README.md

 You can also style this widget the same way you would do for a Filter Bar in the Portfolio widget.

+## Post Dropdown Filter

+A mobile friendly alternative to the Filter Bar

 ## Post Checkbox Filter

 This widget, used in combination with the Elementor Post widget, gives you live filtering with checkbox.
 Useful with multiple custom taxonomies to filter elements like in e-shops.